ysmnzj/labexam/_posts/2017-11-26-getting-started.md

 ---
 layout: post # needs to be post
-title: Getting Started with Sleek # title of your post
+title: Lab Exam # title of your post
 featured-img: sleek #optional - if you want you can include hero image
 ---